StxMojis/StxMojis-Standard/README.md

 The stxmojis is designed to enable the minting and transfer of unique emoji inscriptions on the blockchain.
 In this documentation, we will outline the key operations and features.

+## Simple STX transfers initiate the process; the transferred amount is negligible, therefore can be even 0.000001 stx

 # Operations

 ### Minting Emoji Tokens